 “As a kid, I just loved climbing, and I’ve been climbing all the time ever since, so I’ve naturally gotten better at it, but I’ve never been gifted” – says Alex Honnold (with a straight face!) who treads path like this on a habitual basis like it’s a piece of cake.

 If you’re picturing him with a rope, a carabiner and a belay device, you’re justly mistaken!
 Dude is in a sweatshirt and uses his bare hands to climb and no, don’t try to google potential conspiracy theories — the only truth is that Alex Honnold is incapable of feeling fear.

-While scaling the almost dent-less, blank and dizzyingly steep 3000ft El Capitan, missing one step didn’t even mean he loses the game, but his life.
-While others prepared to watch this spectacle with half their eyes closed, filmmakers Chai Vasarhelyi and Jimmy Chin had another idea.
+While scaling the almost dent-less, blank and dizzyingly steep 3000ft El Capitan, missing one step didn’t mean he loses the game, but his life.
+While others prepared to watch this spectacle with half their eyes closed, filmmakers Chai Vasarhelyi and Jimmy Chin had other ideas.
 They decided to document his solo climb which would go on to win an academy award.
 Jimmy Chin was the director who filmed Alex solo climb for 10 years.
 When asked why they took up a rather life-demanding risk of filming this documentary, they had interesting insights.

 Were they intrigued by the adventure too?
 No.

 The idea inspired them as they’ve seen Alex Honnold at close and not just while he’s far above the ground, climbing the unknown.